My inbox is filled with messages about marches, petitions, and other calls to action.

 That sort of blind optimism doesn’t get us anywhere.
 What does work: Fortifying ourselves by recognizing the true signs of hope that are all around us.
 Look for, notice, savor and record and things like:

 Events to celebrate

 Headlines about successful resistance

 Acts of kindness and caring

-This is about the #ShePersisted style of hope; hope with a clear vision; hope that will not be quashed – realistic, fierce, strong and indomitable.
+This is about a fierce hope, the #ShePersisted kind of hope; hope with a clear vision; hope that will not be quashed – realistic, persistent, strong and indomitable.

-Share these signs of hope.
-We all need to see them.
-Once a day or more, post one on social media, send one in an email, or speak of them in conversations.
+Share the signs of hope you see.
+It strengthens hope for you and for others.
+Post one on social media, send one in an email, or speak of them.
 When posting, use the hashtag #signsofhope, so we can find them.

-Signs of hope strengthen us and those around us, allowing us to remain powerful and engaged for the long haul.
+Signs of hope allow us to remain powerful and engaged for the long haul.